SciRuby/rubex/CONTRIBUTING.md

 ## Attach classes

 # Future work

 The following features in Rubex need to be implemented or can be made better:

-* Ability to have Ruby-style method arguments without parenthesis.
 * Multiline conditionals in the condition of if-elsif statements.
 * Special treatment for VALUE C arrays by marking each element with GC.
 * Checks for return statement.
 No return statement or wrong return type should raise error/warning.